xyxj1024/xyxj1024.github.io/_posts/2022-12-03-march-attacks-raspberry-pi.md

 last_modified_at:   "2022-12-16"
 ---

-I have discussed whys and hows regarding the [Spectre](https://xingjianxuanyuan.github.io/side-channels-seedlab/) and [Meltdown](https://xingjianxuanyuan.github.io/meltdown-seedlab/) attacks with the help of [SEED Labs](https://seedsecuritylabs.org) materials.
+I have attempted to shed light on whys and hows regarding the [Spectre](https://xingjianxuanyuan.github.io/side-channels-seedlab/) and [Meltdown](https://xingjianxuanyuan.github.io/meltdown-seedlab/) attacks with materials drawn from [SEED Labs 2.0](https://seedsecuritylabs.org).
 A MacBook Air equipped with Intel Core i5-5250U was used to run the C programs.
 Here in this post, I would like to address the problem of launching microarchitectural attacks on a Raspberry Pi 3 Model B+[^1], which is an ARM machine.

 The officially released CPU information of Raspberry Pi 3 Model B+: